-- 4.4.1 Over the next 30 years the level of capital investment resources has increased significantly.
-The capital investment needs of the existing stock can be met and a surplus generated. - 4.4.2 The works cannot be front-loaded, due to the resources available in the early years (2015/16 2018/19).
+- 4.4.1 Over the next 10 years the level of capital investment resources has increased significantly.
+The capital investment needs of the existing stock can be met and a surplus generated. - 4.4.2 The works cannot be front-loaded, due to the resources available.
 This allows the opportunity for longer term aspirations to be planned out and for Housing Leeds to achieve greater value, and a more equitable balance for customers, in the delivery of these works. - 4.4.3 The proposals contained in this report will ensure that Housing Leeds deliver a balanced capital budget over the next four years and ensure the ongoing delivery of many key schemes and projects.
 They also ensure the 'least worst' impact on tenants.